 AtlantaSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Atlanta homeowners stack the 30% federal tax credit and Georgia Power solar buyback.
-With 5.3 peak sun hours a day and bills averaging $145/month, the typical Atlanta system pays back in about 9.5 years.
+At 5.3 peak sun hours a day, a home with a $145/month bill (about 1,036 kWh) needs roughly a 8.1 kW system — 21 panels — and pays back in about 8.4 years.

 Solar Incentives Available in Atlanta